jstaffans/pay-me/README.md

 Use `lein uberimage` to package the service as a Docker image.
 Note that the `uberimage` plugin expects the Docker API to be available on <http://127.0.0.1:2375>.
 At least on OS X, a [workaround](https://github.com/boot2docker/boot2docker/issues/573) is necessary to expose the API.

+When running in the Docker container, the application is started using a [shell script](https://github.com/jstaffans/pay-me/blob/master/docker/run.sh).
+Logging is redirected to `/var/log/pay-me/pay-me.log`.
+This is simply because this is the pattern of logging I tend to follow when deploying Docker containers (gather logs on host, store them somewhere).